ARCTraining/data-vis/_sources/data-vis-101/01-introduction.md

 Captions can be different depending on the medium of presentation of the work.

-- In a paper, a caption is presented as explanatory text alongside the figure
+- In a paper, a caption is presented as explanatory text alongside the figure.
-- On a poster, figures may include a paper-like caption, or instead may include related bullet points
+- On a poster, figures may include a paper-like caption, or instead may include related bullet points.
-- During a talk or presentation, the caption can be thought of as what's said when the presenter introduces the figure, or may be included alongside as text on the slide
+- During a talk or presentation, the caption can be thought of as what's said when the presenter introduces the figure, or may be included alongside as text on the slide.
 ```

 ## Rule 5: Do Not Trust the Defaults

 Sometimes the default settings in your chosen plotting software suit your needs entirely: this is more likely to be true if your response to *Rule #1: Know Your Audience* was "I'm the audience - it's just me checking my model ran correctly", _or_ if you have a particular appreciation for small text and garish colour schemes.
-Font sizes for axis labels, title, tick labels and parameters may be too small to read at the scale you are intending to share this figures.
+Font sizes for axis labels, title, tick labels and parameters may be too small to read at the scale you are intending to share this figure.

-## Rule 6: Use Color Effectively
+## Rule 6: Use Colour Effectively

 Colour can be an important asset in your scientific visualisations, but it must be used mindfully.
 According to Edward Tufte [1983](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003833#pcbi.1003833-Tufte1), colour can be either your greatest ally or your worst enemy if not used properly [(Rougier et al., 2014)](https://doi.org/10.1371/journal.pcbi.1003833).